jonatanlaksamanapurnomo/Majoo-Test/Readme.md

 ## Instalation
 **I already hosting postgre db in this app the credential can be viewed at .env files so you dont have to migrate it in your local mechine**

--Clone this project
+- Clone this project
--go mod tidy
+- go mod tidy
--go run main.go
+- go build main.go

 ## Note